Robotics startups won’t win without also incorporating AI, as Karakuri’s fundraise shows – TechCrunch

 Karakuri CEO and co-founder, Barney Wragg, says, “Consumer eating habits in and out of the home are changing rapidly as demand increases for healthier options that match specific dietary requirements.
 This growth in menu personalization is putting huge pressure on restaurants, cafes and other food retailers.
 These providers have historically relied on identically mass-produced meals to maintain their profit margins.
 By using robotics and machine learning, Karakuri’s systems provide localized micro-manufacturing within an existing restaurant, retail or commercial kitchen.
 Our systems prepare personalized meals onsite in real time to the exact requirements of each customer.”

-Brent Hoberman, Karakuri’s founding chairman, co-founder of Founders Factory and General Partner at firstminute Capital says: “The time is now for robotics and AI to drive change in the restaurant and food services business.
-Barney and Simon have assembled a world-class team to go after one the next large markets to be enhanced by this technology.
+Brent Hoberman, Karakuri’s founding chairman, co-founder of Founders Factory and general partner at firstminute Capital, says: “The time is now for robotics and AI to drive change in the restaurant and food services business.
+Barney and Simon have assembled a world-class team to go after one of the next large markets to be enhanced by this technology.
 We are delighted that Ocado, a global leader in robotics and distribution, has chosen to invest in Karakuri to lead the innovation in this sector.”

 Hoberman says startups like Karakuri are going to become more significant as we reach the tipping point where manual workers are becoming less and less available to do the kinds of work that used to be done in restaurants.

-Karakuri emerged out of the Founders Factory incubator, but the back story to this startup is significant.
-It’s advisory board includes industry experts from ARM, Ocado, Imperial College, Bristol Robotics Lab and Edinburgh Centre for Robotic.
+Karakuri emerged out of the Founders Factory incubator, but the backstory to this startup is significant.
+Its advisory board includes industry experts from ARM, Ocado, Imperial College, Bristol Robotics Lab and Edinburgh Centre for Robotic.

-Bristol Robotics Lab, in particular, has generated a world-class reputation for it’s robotics accelerator.
+Bristol Robotics Lab, in particular, has generated a world-class reputation for its robotics accelerator.